A Quick Guide to Your Toddler’s Speech and Language Development – 12 to 18 Months

 - enjoys looking at books and being read to and points to pictures using one finger

-- shakes his head for “no”
+- shakes their head for “no”

 - follows simple instructions (“Show me the truck.”)